 Another alternative to a complete sewer line replacement is a relatively new process called “sewer pipe-re-lining,” where a cracked or broken sewer line can be repaired from the inside of the pipe.
 The re-lining is done by feeding a felt tube through the length of the sewer pipe.
 Before the felt tube is inserted, it is treated with a two-epoxy resin and pressurized with air to create a new “pipe within a pipe.”

 Sewer pipe re-lining is a great option when the majority of your home’s sewer service line is in relatively good condition.
 If your sewer line is more than thirty years old or is presently leaking from more than one location, it’s probably time to consider a sewer line replacement in Houston.

-Call Nick’s Plumbing and Sewer Services for a free estimate or free second opinion on your sewer line repair, re-lining, or replacement today.
+Call Nick’s Plumbing and Air Conditioning Services for a cost evaluation or second opinion on your sewer line repair, re-lining, or replacement today.
 We’re on the way!